Research applications

 Next call: TBC

 Our PhD studentships are intended to encourage graduates to embark on a research career within the area of motor neuron disease.
-Applications are welcome from all areas of MND-relevant research.
+For this call we are inviting applications aimed at improving MND diagnosis or identifying biomarkers for use in MND research or Care.

 Our clinical fellowship is designed to encourage clinicians to undertake academic research in MND, provide training in clinical and/or laboratory techniques and leading to a higher degree – usually a PhD.